Brucephalus/Textbooks/Prosocial.md

 A man ruled by ego will always show his weakness: inconsistency, reactivity, neediness.
 You don’t need to expose him—he’ll do it himself, if you give him the rope and wait.
 When you stay grounded in principle, your steadiness becomes contrast.
 And sometimes, the best move isn’t to attack—it’s to _withstand_.
 You let the storm blow itself out while you hold the frame.

 Don’t waste steel on soft targets.
 Don’t swing just because your pride feels bruised.
 Save your sword for the moments that define your values.
 Let ego-driven men chase every slight.
 You’ve got something better: _clarity_.
 And clarity isn’t just a shield—it’s a _sharper weapon_.

-Expansion of Topic **8.1.2.1 Grudges Are Emotional Junk** results in meaningful, non-speculative substance and is within scope.

 #### 8.1.2 Let Go of Petty Grudges